 - Overall quality of living.
 The overall stability of the home situation is also taken into account, such as the type of neighborhood where the parent lives, their finances, and any parental history of criminal activity or drug and alcohol abuse.

-The Importance of Consulting a Divorce Attorney If You Have Teen Children
+The Importance of Consulting a New York Divorce Attorney If You Have Teen Children

 Teenagers don’t typically provide testimony about their wishes directly in court, which can be traumatizing and cause problems with parents.
 Instead, your children will likely be questioned by the judge in a taped interview where neither parent is present.
 A law guardian appointed by the court will remain in the room during the interview to advocate on your child’s behalf.